 Additionally, ProSeries Holistic Weight Management also contains as top ingredients ground whole brown rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains herring meal and dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains fish meal and dried whole eggs which may be problematic for cats who suffer from seafood or eggs food allergies.

 All the product information on this page is based on data collected from